-Figure 35-1 (Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 1 soliciting UL PPDU(#12943)) shows an example of the exchange of MU-RTS TXS Trigger frame with (#12943)Triggered TXOP Sharing Mode subfield value equal to 1 and transmission of UL non-TB PPDUs by a scheduled STA within the allocated time.
+Figure 35-1 (Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 1 soliciting UL PPDU(#12943)) shows an example of the exchange of MU-RTS TXS Trigger frame with (#12943)Triggered TXOP Sharing Mode subfield value equal to 1 preceded by an optional CTS-to-self transmission (#12984) and transmission of UL non-TB PPDUs by a scheduled STA within the allocated time.
+Additionaly, the figure shows the case where the AP transmits to another non-AP STA within TxPIFS boundary within the allocated time in MU-RTS TXS Trigger frame, since the CS mechanism indicates that the medium is idle after the transmission of the last BlockAck frame to STA1(#12614).

-Figure 35-1—Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 1 soliciting UL PPDU(#12943)
+Figure 35-1—Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 1 soliciting UL PPDU(#12943,11766, 12984)

-Figure 35-2 (Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 2(#12943)) shows an example of the exchange of MU-RTS TXS Trigger frame with (#12943)Triggered TXOP Sharing Mode subfield value equal to 2 and transmission of PPDUs by a scheduled STA to another STA within the allocated time.
+Figure 35-2 (Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 2(#12943)) shows an example of the exchange of MU-RTS TXS Trigger frame with (#12943)Triggered TXOP Sharing Mode subfield value equal to 2 preceded by an optional CTS-to-self transmission (#12984) and transmission of PPDUs by a scheduled STA to another STA within the allocated time.
+Additionaly, Figure 35-2 shows the case where the AP transmits to another non-AP STA after PIFS from the end of the allocated time in MU-RTS Trigger TXS frame for STA 1 (#12614).

-Figure 35-2—Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 2(#12943)
+Figure 35-2—Example of MU-RTS TXS Trigger frame with Triggered TXOP Sharing Mode subfield value equal to 2(#12943, 11766, 12984)